 Ock Pop Tok is dedicated to creating opportunities for learning and professional development for their staff.
 Each year, Jo and Veo take members of their weaving team to the International Folk Art Festival, held in Santa Fe, New Mexico, USA.
 For the weavers, it is often the first time they have ever left South East Asia.
 In Santa Fe, the Lao artisans are able to interact with fellow-artisans and buyers from around the world.

 This opportunity for cultural and artistic collaboration is invaluable for their personal and professional experience.
 Ock Pop Tok provides the entire staff with ongoing professional training, whether it is English classes, sales and hospitality training or attending regional trade shows.
 This is critical to the success of each individual staff, the business and the greater Lao tourism sector.

 Experience For Yourself

 Whether you have 30 minutes, 36 hours, want to try a class or simply have lunch at the Silk Road Café we have something unique for you to experience while in Luang Prabang!
-Take our free guided tour, stroll through our garden (where you’ll find the natural roots and materials for our dyes) or gaze at vivid hand-dyed silk drying in the sun — you’ll never look at a scarf in the same way again!
+Take our free guided tour, stroll through our gardens (where you’ll find the natural materials for our dyes) or come to the LCC to watch the 28 master weavers on their looms.